Lars Nootbaar Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

+- The Marlins pitching staff is fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.10 team ERA that ranks 14th among all MLB pitching staffs.
+- The Marlins' 4.10 team ERA ranks 13th across all league pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (91 total, 1.1 per game).
+- Marlins pitchers combine to rank 13th in baseball in home runs given up (92 total, 1.1 per game).

-- In his last outing on Wednesday against the Boston Red Sox, the left-hander went five innings, allowing one earned run while surrendering three hits.
+- In his last time out on Thursday, the left-hander tossed 6 1/3 scoreless innings against the Boston Red Sox while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.